codacy/codacy-coverage-reporter/docs/index.md

         We recommend that you set API tokens as environment variables.
 Check the documentation of your CI/CD platform on how to do this.

-1.  **If you are using Codacy Self-hosted** set the following environment variable to specify your Codacy instance URL:
+1.  **If you're using Codacy Self-hosted** set the following environment variable to specify your Codacy instance URL:

     ```bash
     export CODACY_API_BASE_URL=<your Codacy instance URL>